-During the trial period, the probationer's progress is reviewed by the allotments office or site secretary.
-At the end of the trial period the offer of a Tenancy Agreement Contract will be dependent on the plot meeting the requirements as per the Tenants Notes & Responsibility - Probationer Pack on the HAF website.
-In borderline cases, or when there is a disagreement, the allotments office has the final say.
+During the trial period, the probationer's progress is reviewed by the allotments office or site secretary, and the probationer may be offered a tenancy.
+This decision is usually mutual; however, in borderline cases, or when there is a disagreement, the allotments office has the final say.

+At the end of the trial period, subject to receipt of proof of tenant's postal address, the allotments office notifies the applicant by standard letter, and either issues a tenancy agreement or withdraws the offer of a plot.
 If the applicant is unsuccessful, they lose their place on the waiting list; if they wish to try again, they must start by re-joining the list at the bottom.